-The UEMS positions planetary health and climate change as the major health challenges in the 21st century.
-The UEMS is committed to the fight for achieving sustainable medical practices and supporting the enhancement of healthcare system resilience towards current and emerging challenges contributing in so to a more sustainable, healthy and well-being promoting future.
-For this purpose, urgent action from both healthcare professionals and policy makers is needed.
-Self understandably, this requires a collaborative effort being made from all engaged parties, health providers, and policy makers- at a European and national level.
+UEMS identifies planetary health and climate change as the primary health challenges of the 21st century.
+UEMS is committed to fight for achieving sustainable medical practices and supporting the resilience of healthcare systems towards current and emerging challenges, contributing to a more sustainable, health- and well-being promoting future.
+Achieving these goals requires urgent action from healthcare professionals and policymakers at a European and national level.